rtgodwin/rtgodwin.github.io/_docs/session3.md

 ## Tavernkeepers' Guild

-> One morning, PCs approached by a halfling named Yenkin Cherrybarrel who informs you that if you are intending on running a Tavern you must register with the Tavernkeepers' guild (100 GP).
+> One morning, PCs approached by a halfling named Broxley Fairkettle who informs you that if you are intending on running a Tavern you must register with the Tavernkeepers' guild (100 GP).

 ## Fixing it up